Discordante/farsante-API/README.md

 | GET         | /lastName    | get a random surname      |

-Example of the column object:
+Example of the randomName request:

 ```
 {